Doing this involves us following Paul’s example. In the words of Winston Churchill, “Wars are not won by evacuations.”

 That is Jesus’ mission, and He longs to continue doing the same in our time.

-There are 3 questions that I wrestle with almost daily, and they help me determine if I am following the mission of Christ or my own.
+There are three questions that I wrestle with almost daily, and they help me determine if I am following the mission of Christ or my own.

-1. Am I living for the fame of earth or the fame of heaven?
+- Am I living for the fame of Earth or the fame of Heaven?

-3. When I am all by myself dreaming, what am I thinking about—God’s agenda or my agenda?
+- When I am by myself dreaming, what am I thinking about—God’s agenda or my agenda?

 C.S.
-Lewis liked to say, “When you pursue heaven, earth is thrown in.
-When you pursue earth, you get neither.”
-What are you pursuing today—the things of heaven or earth?
+Lewis liked to say, “Aim at Heaven and you will get Earth ‘thrown in’: aim at Earth and you will get neither.”
+What are you pursuing today—the things of Heaven or Earth?

 Next week, we’ll take a further look at these questions and how Jesus instructs each of us as we struggle with them.
 I can assure you, it is worth the struggle!